 The COVID-19 pandemic threw a wrench in the works of many contact centers.
-We found a surprising and concerning trend during our analysis into the State of the Contact Center in 2020: agent attrition is getting worse.
+We found a surprising and concerning trend during our analysis into the State of the Contact Center: agent attrition is getting worse.

 Despite that, the end to your agent attrition woes may be in sight.
 They say the night is darkest before the dawn.
 Similarly, COVID-19 could be the best thing to happen to contact center agent attrition for a long time.